ffleming/nethack-3.4.3-nao-osx/README.md

 NetHack 3.4.3, NAO version, for OSX
 ===

-This repository contains a fork of the [nethack.alt.org](http://nethack.alt.org) repository.
-The NAO version of nethack contains the following patches (from [NAO's version information](http://alt.org/nethack/naonh.php))
+This repository contains a fork of the [nethack.alt.org](http://nethack.alt.org) repository altered for OSX installation.

 Automated installation
 ---